SNL-WaterPower/CACTUS-tools/README.md

 CACTUS-tools
 ============

-Tools for preprocessing (geometry generation) and post-processing of CACTUS results.
+Tools for pre-processing CACTUS inputs and post-processing CACTUS results.

+## pyCactus
+---
+A module containing post-processing classes and scripts.